select performances

 Tender Reading @ PNCA 511 Gallery

-Exploring complex realities of postmodern black womanhood through prose and sculpure.
+Exploring complex realities of postmodern womanhood through prose and sculpure.